wandb/docs/docs/guides/app/features/teams.md

 :::caution
 W&B does not currently support migrating buckets.
 More specifically W&B does not support:
-* Migrating from one bucket to another bucket.
+* Migrating from one team-level bucket to another team-level bucket
-* Migrating from a W&B SaaS bucket, to a newly setup team-level bucket
+* Migrating from a W&B SaaS bucket to a team-level bucket
 :::

 The team-level secure storage connector allows teams to use their own cloud storage bucket with W&B. This provides greater data access control and data isolation for teams with highly sensitive data or strict compliance requirements.